Epsilon Indi

 Epsilon Indi, Latinized from ε Indi, is a star system located at a distance of approximately 12 light-years from Earth in the southern constellation of Indus.
-The star has an orange hue and is faintly visible to the naked eye with an apparent visual magnitude of 4.83.
+The star has an orange hue and is faintly visible to the naked eye with an apparent visual magnitude of 4.674.
 It consists of a K-type main-sequence star, ε Indi A, and two brown dwarfs, ε Indi Ba and ε Indi Bb, in a wide orbit around it.
 The brown dwarfs were discovered in 2003. ε Indi Ba is an early T dwarf (T1) and ε Indi Bb a late T dwarf (T6) separated by 0.6 arcseconds, with a projected distance of 1460 AU from their primary star.

-ε Indi A has one known planet, ε Indi Ab, with a mass of 3.3 Jupiter masses in a nearly circular orbit with a period of about 45 years. ε Indi Ab is the second-closest Jovian exoplanet, after ε Eridani b.
+ε Indi A has one known planet, ε Indi Ab, with a mass of 6.31 Jupiter masses in an elliptical orbit with a period of about 171.3 years. ε Indi Ab is the second-closest Jovian exoplanet, after ε Eridani b.
 The ε Indi system provides a benchmark case for the study of the formation of gas giants and brown dwarfs.